 What Makes Potholes Dangerous on Florida Highways?

 Deteriorating highways present a real threat to the public who travel on them every day.
 In Florida, potholes are a significant problem on both major highways and community streets.
 Hitting a pothole while driving at a high-speed limit can puncture your tire and cause a sudden change of direction that could cause an accident with the potential to inflict serious harm.
 These issues are dangerously magnified for motorcyclists.
-The state of Florida and local government entities are responsible for promptly repairing public roadways when notified of potholes and other hazards.
+The state of Florida and local government entities are responsible for promptly repairing public roadways when notified of potholes and other hazards to ensure the well-being and safety of individuals involved in accidents.

 Who’s Liable for Damages After a Car Accident Caused by Potholes?